Weakly saturated random graphs: Upper bound for strictly balanced

-Note that $L$ is a witness graph for its base edge of size $k$ with $\lambda k+1$ edges, the minimal possible number by \cref{P_lamstar}.
-It is convenient, although slightly informal, to speak of vertices and edges of a ladder $L$ that are ``above'' and ``below'' its various rungs.
-In this sense, note that $\lambda$ is the average number of edges ``sent down the ladder'' by vertices ``above'' the base.
-See \cref{F_ladder} below.
+It is convenient, although slightly informal, to speak of vertices and edges of a ladder $L$ that are ``above'' and ``below'' its various rungs, etc. In this sense, note that $\lambda$ is the average number of edges ``sent down the ladder'' by vertices ``above'' the base.

+Let us note here that we will, beginning in the next section, restrict to a specific class of $H$-ladders (see \cref{D_uniformL} below) that is simpler and suffices for our purposes.
+However, before doing so, we first establish the following result that holds for $H$-ladders in general.

 In \cite{BBM12} (see Lemma 6) it is shown that any subgraph $X\subset L$ containing $x+2< k+2$ vertices of $L$, including those in its base, has at most $\lambda x$ edges.
 Equality is obtained if $X=\bigcup_{i\le h'} S_i$ for some $1\le h'<h$.
 We prove the following estimate, which bounds the inefficiency of edge sharing in the other cases.